Lufthansa bailout package overwhelmingly backed by shareholders | DW | 25.06.2020

 The deal was backed by 98% of the shareholder capital that cast a vote at the online meeting.

-However, rival airlines easyJet and RyanAir intend to challenge the deal at European courts.
+However, rival airline Ryanair intends to challenge the deal through European courts.

-The Lufthansa Group, which includes Brussels, Austrian and Swiss Airlines, is currently shedding an estimated €1 million in cash reserves every hour, as the coronavirus pandemic has severely disrupted global air travel.
+The Lufthansa Group, which includes Brussels, Austrian and Swiss Airlines, is currently shedding an estimated €1 million in cash reserves every hour, as the coronavirus pandemic has devastated global air travel.

 Read more: Germany: Lufthansa subsidiary SunExpress to shut down